dougtebay/CitiBikr/readme.md

 #### Station Model

 * This model includes functions related to finding nearby stations, given a latitude/longitude.
 * These methods make use of data from both APIs.
 After an address is entered by the user, it's converted into latitude/longitude coordinates by way of the Google API.
-Those coordinates are then compared against the coordinates of all stations in the system, in order to identify stations within a quarter mile of the given address.
+Those coordinates are then compared against the coordinates of all Citi Bike stations in the system, in order to identify stations within a quarter mile of the given address.
 * I first tried writing my own algorithm for finding nearby stations, but realized there were a lot of complexities involved in accurately calculating 'nearness' based on latitude/longitude.
 For more accurate results, I used Geotools.

 #### Session Model